Non-tech startups are a significant part of the globalized industry today.

 - The website of your startup must be original, displaying the actual data and information about YOUR startup.
 Copying information from reputed websites shall be devastating.

 - Keep originality in your thought.
-If you appear as mimicry or imitation of another business, there are minimal chances of your
+If you appear as mimicry or imitation of another business, there are minimal chances of your survival.

 Long-term survival in the market.